DeweyBanks/projects/README.md

 ---
 ## Data Setup

-### Set:
+### WorkSet:
    - has a schedule
    - has many projects
    - has a reimbursement amount

  ### Project:
-   - belongs to a Set
+   - belongs to a WorkSet
    - belongs to a schedule through Set
    - has a start date
    - has an end date
    - has a city enumeration of 'Low' or 'High'

  ### Schedule:
-   - belongs to a Set
+   - belongs to a WorkSet
-   - has many projects through Set
+   - has many projects through WorkSet
    - has travel days
    - has full days